JulianCKelly/aster-analytics/README.md

 ## Related

-[aster-health](https://github.com/JulianCKelly/aster-health) — the patient-facing interface layer this pipeline is designed to serve.
+[aster-health](https://github.com/JulianCKelly/aster-health) — the clinical operations interface this pipeline is designed to serve.

 ---